The changes started mildly enough.

 Wearing Multiple Hats

-As a mother of two, having to juggle between her job and caring for her children was already tough enough as it is.
-The added role of being a caregiver to her mom with dementia can be overwhelming.
+As a mother of two, having to juggle between her job and caring for her children was tough enough as it is.
+Now with her mother’s diagnosis, Lina has to take on the added role of being a caregiver to her mom, making it all the more overwhelming for her.

-Upon the diagnosis, the natural course of action for Lina was to convince her mom to move in with her so that she is able to care for both her mom and her children at the same time.
-However, Mdm Fatimah resisted the idea.
+For Lina, the natural course of action was to convince her mom to move in with her so that she is able to care for both her mom and her children at the same time.
+However, Mdm Fatimah was resistant to the idea.

 People with dementia such as Mdm Fatimah tend to be more comfortable when they follow a familiar routine and therefore would prefer to age in an environment familiar to her.
 Furthermore, she also made it clear to Lina that she wanted to live independently.